Choline: Signs of Deficiency, Benefits, and Food Sources

 Choline is an essential nutrient that’s necessary for your body’s normal function and health (1).
 It is not a mineral or vitamin but an organic, water-soluble compound.
 It has some similar functions to vitamin B. It’s important for your muscle movements and health, brain development, nervous system function, metabolic function, skin health, and cellular health.

 Your liver can make some choline but it’s not enough.
 You have to meet most of your needs through your diet.
-Unfortunately, according to the 2003 – 2004 National Health and Nutritional Examination (NHANES) survey published in the Federal of American Societies for Experimental Biology (FASEB) Journal, about only 10 percent of people meet their choline needs in the US (2).
+Unfortunately, according to the 2003 – 2004 National Health and Nutritional Examination (NHANES) survey published in the Federal of American Societies for Experimental Biology (FASEB) Journal, only 10 percent of people meet their choline needs in the US (2).
 This means that 90 percent of the population is dealing with some level of deficiency.

 This can be particularly problematic during pregnancy.
 Choline is very important for the baby’s growth and development during pregnancy.
 According to a 2002 study published in the Archives of Physiology and Biochemistry, the amniotic fluid protecting the baby has 14 times higher levels of choline than the blood of the mother (3).
 Yet, according to a 2014 study published in Public Health and Nutrition, about 90 to 95 percent of pregnant women don’t meet their needs during pregnancy (4)